cbsd/cbsd.io/docs/en/cbsd/tutorials/packages-and-pkg-in-Jail.md

-#Wirking with packages and pkg(7) in jail via CBSD
+#Working with packages and pkg(7) in jail via CBSD

 **Command: pkg**